Mr. Taft's School

 Horace and Winnie immediately traveled to Watertown, where they spent a frigid day inspecting the 30-year-old Victorian ark.
 It was, in Taft's words, "a forsaken place."
 Still, Horace and Winnie decided to lease the building and its six acres with an option to purchase the property in five years.
 And with a $10,000 loan, they set about refurbishing the great old building.

 Despite the tremendous disparity between the room sizes, oft-mentioned parental fears about the "firetrap," and well water of dubious quality for drinking, the property seemed to the Tafts like "Paradise" after Pelham Manor.
 "In every respect it was a big step forward," wrote Taft.

 Mr. Taft's School opened in the fall of 1893 in The Warren House.
-There were five masters, 30 boarders, and a handful of day students; the boys were divided into five classes.
+There were five teachers, 30 boarders, and a handful of day students; the boys were divided into five classes.
 The curriculum included Latin, mathematics, English, history, and science, with Greek and modern languages (French and German) available to the older students.
-The boys laid out a football gridiron on an adjacent field, and, Taft wrote, "both masters and boys took part in village life…"

 In the first years in Watertown, Mr. Taft instituted the monitorial system as a way of teaching responsibility and introducing student self-governance.
 He also began having "Sunday supper" in his apartment, and encouraging informal gatherings in individual boys' rooms, to discuss anything from "European politics to the last unpopular rule adopted by faculty."
 Students played football and baseball games against schools like the Gunnery and Hopkins Grammar, while music, drama, literary, and other club activities provided outlets for other talents, and an alternative context for student-faculty interaction.